Graphical models for infinite measures with applications to extremes: Proofs and examples for Section : Undirected graphical models

 and $\Lambda$ is globally Markov when restricted to $D$. \end{proposition}

-\begin{proof}[Proof of Proposition~\ref{prop:recursive_global}] The global Markov property for $\Lambda$ implies the other two properties.
-So we only need to establish the other direction, i.e.\ show the global Markov property for $\Lambda$.
-Consider disjoint set $A,B,S\subset V$ with $S$ separating $A$ from $B$.
+\begin{proof}[Proof of Proposition~\ref{prop:recursive_global}] The global Markov property for $\Lambda$ implies \eqref{eq:recursive_global} and, since $\widetilde S \subset C$ is fully connected, the global Markov property for $\Lambda$ restricted to $D$, cf.~\citet[Prop.~3.17 (start of proof)]{Lauritzen}.
+So we only need to establish the other direction, i.e.\ show the global Markov property for $\Lambda$ from these two properties.

+To this end, consider disjoint sets $A,B,S\subset V$ with $S$ separating $A$ from $B$.
 As outlined in Remark~\ref{rk:GMP}, it suffices to consider the partition situation, where $A\cup B\cup S=V$.
 Since $C$ is a clique, the sets $A$ and $B$ cannot both intersect $C$, otherwise they could not be separated by any $S$, so we may assume that $B\cap C=\emptyset$.

 Let us first consider the case that $S\subset D$.
 Since $\Lambda$ satisfies \eqref{eq:infinite}, we can employ the semi-graphoid property (L4).
 We do so with the four sets $(B, A\cap D, S, A\setminus D)$ as the sets $(A,B,C,D)$ from the original formulation of (L4).
 The first condition there reads as $B\indep (A\cap D)\mid S$, which is implied by the global Markov property for $D$.
 The second condition reads as $B\indep (A\setminus D)\mid S \cup (A\cap D)$, which follows from the other assumption, $ (D\setminus {\widetilde S})\indep (A\setminus D)\mid {\widetilde S}$, by means of~(L3).
 As a result we get $A\indep B\mid S$ as required.